-Version 1 - 12 July 2000
+DRAFT -10 September, 2000

-ENRON CAPITAL & TRADE RESOURCES INTERNATIONAL CORP.
-(NORWEGIAN BRANCH) (“Enron”)
+ENRON CAPITAL & TRADE RESOURCES INTERNATIONAL CORP. (“Enron”),

+(NORWEGIAN BRANCH)

-HDD SWAP
+HDD OPTION

-GENERAL TERMS AND CONDITIONS ("GTC")
+GENERAL TERMS AND CONDITIONS (the "GTC’s")

-1. Transactions.
-The parties shall engage in transactions on this website (the “Website”) pursuant to these terms and conditions (“Transaction") until such time as a master agreement in the form of the ISDA Form has been executed by the parties.
+Transactions.
+The parties shall engage in Transactions on this website (the “Website”) pursuant to these GTC’s.
 Transactions will be initiated by you ("Counterparty") offering to buy or sell by clicking on the designated boxes on this Website.
 This Website is not, and shall not be construed as, an offer to buy or sell by Enron.
 Enron may accept or reject Counterparty's offer at its sole discretion.
 A Transaction shall be deemed executed at the time that Enron first signifies its acceptance of Counterparty's offer, accessible on the Enron Website server.
 The parties may also complete a written confirmation by way of record of the terms of each Transaction but in the event of any conflict Enron’s electronic records or paper copies of such electronic records shall prevail.
-All such Transactions shall constitute a single integrated agreement between the parties, it being acknowledged that the parties are relying upon the fact that all such Transactions will form a single agreement and that the parties would not otherwise enter into any Transactions.

 2. Terms of Transaction.
-In this GTC, the following terms shall bear the meanings set forth opposite such term:
+In these GTC’s, the following terms shall bear the meanings set forth opposite such term: